dickysetiawans/spam-wa-bot/README.md

 * [Python](https://seleniumhq.github.io/selenium/docs/api/py/)
 * [Ruby](https://seleniumhq.github.io/selenium/docs/api/rb/)

-I use a models python selenium firt you must download a chromedriver and install models.
+I use a models python selenium. firt you must download a chromedriver and install models. you can command type below

 ```
 $ pip install selenium
 ```
-or you can download chromedriver [Heret](https://sites.google.com/a/chromium.org/chromedriver/downloads)
+or you can download chromedriver [Here](https://sites.google.com/a/chromium.org/chromedriver/downloads)

 thank you